yaelamir/project1/readme.md

 ###Installation:
 1. Open either your Chrome or Firefox browser
 **Note: Canvas is not compatible with all browsers**
-2. Copy paste or simply click this link to your url browser [http://yaelamir.github.io/project1/](http://yaelamir.github.io/project1/)
+2. Copy paste this link to your url browser or simply click to play  [http://yaelamir.github.io/project1/](http://yaelamir.github.io/project1/)

 ###Trello: